metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 ##### _Injuries_

+A few skill players and defensive backs are injured for the Patriots, but I suspect most (if not all) will end up playing this Monday.

 Rondale Moore and DeAndre Hopkins are both names worth watching.
 Hopkins is likely to play, but Moore isn't.

 ##### _Weather_

+Dome

 ##### _Prior Meetings_